-Integration testing typically examines the following.
+Integration testing typically examines the following:

-Error handling in case any third-party application is not available: There is always a chance that a third-party tool could go down.
+Troubleshooting.
+There is always a chance that a third-party tool could go down.
 So, while designing test cases, the QA team should also include and test for these scenarios.

-Performance of a third-party application: Performance is a very crucial factor for the success of any application.
+Performance.
+Performance is a very crucial factor for the success of any application.
 It’s very important that third-party apps should also support good response time under the maximum amount of load.
 The QA team should validate the performance of third-party applications while doing performance testing of the application.

-Data security: Data confidentiality is now vital for every industry.
+Data security.
+Data confidentiality is now vital for every industry.
 So while sharing data with a third-party application’s QA team, that data should always travel in encrypted form.
 The Personally Identifiable Information (PII), such as Name, Address, SSN, DOB, credit card numbers, etc., should always be encrypted end to end.